Domination

 Many thanks to the participants in The Philosophical Underclass.
 Without your help, it would have been very much more difficult to gather the literature I needed to write this.

-Copyright © 2018 by
+Copyright © 2025 by

-Christopher McCammon <rmccammon@tcc.edu>
+Richard C. McCammon <rmccammon@tcc.edu>

 Open access to the SEP is made possible by a world-wide funding initiative.